Richard E. Spoonemore

 A Seattle native and second-generation attorney, Mr. Spoonemore received his law degree from the University of Washington in 1992, where he was a member of the Moot Court Honor Board and the winner of the Falknor Appellate Competition.
 He graduated from Willamette University in 1989 with high honors from the political science department.
-Mr. Spoonemore has been with Sirianni Youtz Spoonemore Hamburger for nineteen years, following five years of practice at the Seattle firm of Helsell Fetterman.
+Mr. Spoonemore has been with Sirianni Youtz Spoonemore Hamburger LLC for twenty-two years, following five years of practice at the Seattle firm of Helsell Fetterman.

 Mr. Spoonemore is a twenty-year volunteer with the American Cancer Society, including two terms as the Chairman of the Board of Directors for the twelve-state Great West Division of the Society.
 In 2011 he was awarded the St. George award for exemplary service, the highest honor bestowed on volunteers to the American Cancer Society.
 An avid and competitive middle distance runner, Mr. Spoonemore is a member of a local master’s racing team and a fixture at 5k and 10k races in Western Washington.
 He lives on Queen Anne Hill in Seattle with his wife, Laura M. Periman, M.D., and their two daughters.

 Mr. Spoonemore has a variety of trial, appellate and arbitration experience, from arguing before the Washington State Supreme Court and the Ninth Circuit Court of Appeals to trial and motions practice before Washington State Courts and Federal District Courts in Washington, Oregon, Montana, Alaska, Pennsylvania, Utah and Texas.